 This material is generally fluxes better than feldspars and produces whiter burning bodies.

-This Nepheline Syenite flow test did not demonstrate much of a difference in melting at cone 9 between 270 and 400 mesh materials.
+This Nepheline Syenite GLFL test for melt flow did not demonstrate much of a difference in melting at cone 9 between 270 and 400 mesh materials.

 Left: Cornwall plus 10% Ferro Frit 3134.
 Right: Nepheline Syenite plus 10% of the same frit.
 These are fired at cone 6.